roccojazz/DeepShark/README.md

     - `method`   : experiment_fingerprint_1f_np_step in SCRIPT fingerprint.py

     - `cmd line` : python fingerprint.py --type 1f_np --path training/
-                 --fasta transcripts_genes.fa --fact create
-                 --type_factorization ICFL_COMB --shift shift
+                 --fasta transcripts_genes.fa --type_factorization ICFL_COMB
-                 --filter list -n 4
+                 -n 8

-    - `return`   : given a FASTA file (.fa or .gz) computes for each type of factorization a "fingerprint" file containing a row for each read, with the format "IDGENE FINGERPRINT", where "FINGERPRINT" is the fingerprint of the read
+    - `return`   : for type_factorization, computes a "fingerprint" file containing a row for each read, with the format "IDGENE FINGERPRINT", where "FINGERPRINT" is the fingerprint of the read
     ```

     `N.B.`
     ```
-    - `--fact create` : to create a file containing the factors corresponding to the fingerprint fingerprint (--fact no_create, otherwise)
+    - `--fact no_create` : do not create a file containing the factors corresponding to the fingerprint fingerprint (default: --fact create)
-    - `--shift shift` : to generate the shifts of lengths 100 (--shift no_shift,
+    - `--shift no_shift` : do not generate the shifts of lengths 100 (default: --shift shift)
-                      otherwise)
-    - `--filter list` : to consider only the reads for the genes contained in the file list_experiment.txt (--filter no_list, otherwise)
+    - `--filter no_list` : do not consider only the reads for the genes contained in the file list_experiment.txt (default: --filter no_list)
     ```

 - `Build datasets`